Mohamed-Samy26/Flappy-bird-Cpp-SFML/README.md

 # Flappy_bird_SP_project
-A Remake for the classic fan favorite pixel art game `Flappy bird` using C++ and SFML library the code can compile to both `Windows` and `Linux` as there is no OS specific code.
+A Remake for the classic fan favorite pixel art game `Flappy bird` using C++ and SFML library with custom made physics that emulates real life acceleration due to gravity. the code can compile to both `Windows` and `Linux` as there is no OS specific code.

 ## Gameplay

 [![vid](https://github.com/Mohamed-Samy26/Flappy_bird_SP_project/blob/main/THumb.jpg)](https://www.youtube.com/watch?v=rDUfRAu-l10)

 click on previous image for video or click [here](https://www.youtube.com/watch?v=rDUfRAu-l10&t=20s)